sagc-bioinformatics/workshop_nfRNAseq/content/DifferentialAbundance.md

 ![nfpull](nextflowpull.png)

 # R Shiny App
 - one of the key outputs from the nf-core/DifferentialAbundance pipeline is an Shiny app.
 - This runs R processes in the background and presents the data as a site.
 - One way to run the app is to kick it off in R studio, to do this you can download the App directory and use the following R code to open it.

-### download the app directory to you local pc and use R studio
+## Launching the App on your local R Studio
-***optional***
+***option 1***

-The easiest way to run your R shiny app is using R studio, using the following code, howover on the day we are going to host the App with the same Nectar VM you have been using.
+The easiest way to run your R shiny app is using R studio.

-Firstly download the nf-core/DifferentialAbundance outputs which you have generated to your pc using scp
+Firstly, you will need to download the nf-core/DifferentialAbundance outputs which you have generated to your pc using scp.

 ```bash
 IP=[yourIPaddress]